CNR-STIIMA-IRAS/itia_ros_control/README.md

 - itia_fake_controller_system: for simulation pruposes
 - itia_helios_controller: a feedforward controller based on a FIR filter that smooth and micro-interpolates each control-loop setpoins.

+# Developers Contacts

+**Authors:**

+- Manuel Beschi (manuel.beschi@itia.cnr.it)
+- Nicola Pedrocchi (nicola.pedrocchi@itia.cnr.it)

+Software License Agreement (BSD License) Copyright (c) 2016, National Research Council of Italy, Institute of Industrial Technologies and Automation.
+All rights reserved.

+# Acknowledge

+**This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 637095.**